Gyttorp: Manor house

 Gyttorp is mentioned as Gyetorp in the oldest taxation list for the area from 1539.
 The owner of Gyttorp estate and blast furnace at that time was the district senior juryman Karl Nilsson.
 He was ennobled in 1561 by king Eric XIV of Sweden.
 His coat of arms showed an oak leaf.
 This made Gyttorp estate a manor house for some decades.

 Military industry

 Karl Nilsson died in 1569, but the estate stayed in his family until 1606 when the Swedish state bought it in order to build a small scale military industry at the site.
 A new blast furnace and foundry were soon built where cannons, cannonballs and grenades were made of iron.
 This military production was continued until the mid 17th century, but from 1621 by private lease-holders.
 In 1670 the Swedish state sold Gyttorp to private owners and the water power was now only used for a watermill and saw mill.
 A furnace for copper production was built here in the 1710s but was closed in the 1750s.
-Between 1706–1804 there was an inn in Gyttorp.
+Between 1706 and 1804 there was an inn in Gyttorp.